iterative/dvc.org/content/docs/user-guide/how-to/add-stage-deps-or-outs.md

 ---
-title: 'How to Add Dependencies or Outputs to a Stage'
+title: 'How to Add Stage Dependencies or Outputs'
 description: "It's possible to add files or directories to existing stages, with or without executing them."
 ---

-# How to Add Dependencies or Outputs
+# How to Add Stage Dependencies or Outputs

 To add <abbr>dependencies</abbr> or <abbr>outputs</abbr> to a [stage](/doc/command-reference/run), edit the `dvc.yaml` file (by hand or using